-- 6.97 A casino operator may rely on certain third parties to apply the required CDD measures, however, the operator remains liable for any failure to apply such measures.125 - 6.98 The third parties which may be relied on are: - other persons who are subject to the requirements of the Regulations (financial institutions, credit institutions, auditors, insolvency practitioners, external accountants, tax advisers, independent legal professionals, trust or company service providers, estate agents, high value dealers, and other casinos) - persons who carry on business in another EEA state (other than the UK) who is subject to requirements in national legislation implementing the Directive as an obliged entity, and is supervised for compliance with the requirements in the Directive - persons who carry on business in a third country who are subject to requirements in relation to CDD and record keeping which are equivalent to those in the Directive, and are supervised for compliance with those requirements.126 - 6.99 A casino operator may not rely on a third party established in a country which has been identified by the European Commission as a high risk third country.127 - 6.100 When a casino operator relies on a third party to apply CDD measures, it: - must immediately obtain from the third party all the information needed to satisfy the requirements for the identification and verification of the customer, any beneficial owner and any person acting on behalf of the customer - must have an arrangement with the third party that:
+- 6.97 A casino operator may rely on certain third parties to apply the required CDD measures, however, the operator remains liable for any failure to apply such measures.
+127 - 6.98 The third parties which may be relied on are: - other persons who are subject to the requirements of the Regulations (financial institutions, credit institutions, auditors, insolvency practitioners, external accountants, tax advisers, independent legal professionals, trust or company service providers, estate agents, high value dealers, and other casinos) - persons who carry on business in a third country who are subject to requirements in relation to CDD and record keeping which are equivalent to those in the Directive, and are supervised for compliance with those requirements.128 - 6.99 A casino operator may not rely on a third party established in a country which has been identified by the European Commission as a high-risk third country.
+129 - 6.100 When a casino operator relies on a third party to apply CDD measures, it: - must immediately obtain from the third party all the information needed to satisfy the requirements for the identification and verification of the customer, any beneficial owner and any person acting on behalf of the customer - must have an arrangement with the third party that: - enables the operator to obtain from the third party immediately on request copies of any identification and verification data and other relevant